Tag: educational technology

 Conclusion

 Use these game-based systems: it’s that simple!
 Students love them, and can gain a lot from their implementation when we plan their use carefully.
 They act as great starters, plenaries or even ‘chunks’ of lessons.
+After the test, rewarding students with custom pens can be an excellent way to keep them motivated and encourage them to keep progressing.
+These pens can be personalized with motivational phrases, educational symbols, or even each student’s name and student number.

 We welcome you to join the Richard James Rogers online community!
 Join us on Facebook and Twitter for regular updates, giveaways of Richard’s books, special offers, upcoming events and news.